alamminsalo/orion/README.md

 ##Known issues

 * If network goes down while Orion is running, the images stop loading until application restart.
-Otherwise the application should work fine
+Otherwise the application should work fine after network is back up
+* Sometimes the stream hangs and doesn't load on start.
+Restarting the stream should work